BitKnitting/FitHome_Power_PCB/README.md

 Kicad is used to create the schematic and layout.
 # Power PCB
-The Power PCB is used by [the FitHome project](https://hackaday.io/project/164721-fithome).
-It monitors the voltage and current of a (North American's) home energy lines.
+The Power PCB  monitors the voltage and current of a (North American's) home energy lines.
 It is the bottom PCB of three PCBs that when combined provide Watt readings and send them over wireless to an mqtt broker.
 The other PCBs include:
 * [The meter PCB](https://github.com/BitKnitting/Tisham_PCB_meter_atm90e26).
 The meter PCB includes two atm90e26 energy monitor ICs that takes in the analog readings from the power PCB and converts them into DC measurements a microcontroller can read.
 * [The microcontroller PCB](https://github.com/BitKnitting/Tisham_PCB_Feather).
 The microcontroller PCB mounts a microcontroller with wifi - like a Feather RFM95 or a wemos D1 (a bit up in the air as of this date - 4/5/2019).
 The microcontroller gets the voltage and current readings from the atm90e26's over SPI and then sends them via mqtt.